Seasonal dog rules on a Victoria beach

 Year-round Permanent

-Saanich has banned retractable leashes in all municipal parks.
+Saanich has banned retractable leashes in all municipal parks — a rule that applies across its 23+ parks and green spaces.
 Dogs must be on a standard fixed-length leash in on-leash areas.
-The ban is enforced by bylaw officers who actively patrol popular parks.
-Fines range from $150 to $300 for violations.
-This rule applies across all Saanich parks, including Mount Douglas, Cuthbert Holmes, and Panama Flats.
+The ban is enforced by bylaw officers who actively patrol popular parks like Mount Douglas, Cuthbert Holmes, and Panama Flats.
+Fines range from $100 to $150 for violations.

 Affected areas: